2011–12 FK Dukla Prague season

 The 2011-12 season was Dukla Prague's first season in the Gambrinus liga after they were promoted from the Czech 2.
 Liga during the previous season.

-Pre-season
+Preseason

 Six pre-season friendlies were announced, starting on 2 July 2011.
 This was just three weeks after Dukla played the final league match of the previous season.

 As part of the warm-up programme, Dukla spent time in Nymburk.
 During the pre-season, Dukla gave trials to a number of players including midfielder Antonín Holub and Spaniard Juan Carlos Carretero Rodríguez.